-Lewis Hyland of the Department of Management, King’s College London, has a 1+3 year studentship supervised by Dr. Jon Hindmarsh which started on 1st January 2009.
-His research involves analysing video data of naturally occurring social interaction around dental simulators.
+He was a research student, Strand 3 Member, of the Department of Management, King’s College London, had a 1+3 year studentship supervised by Professor Jon Hindmarsh which started on 1st January 2009.
+His research involved analysing video data of naturally occurring social interaction around dental simulators.
 In particular, issues of realism and touch are explored to further understand the interactional affordances provided in simulator design.

 Brian Tse is based in the Interactive Systems Research Group (ISRG) at the University of Reading.
 He has a 3-year studentship supervised by Professor William Harwin which began on 1st October 2007.
 His research focuses on a unified haptic and graphic model creation process for dental student skills and knowledge training, rigid body haptic deformation and 3D modelling of the human mouth.